Copyright on Campus

 Performance or display of a work by instructors or pupils in the course of face-to-face teaching activities of a nonprofit educational institution, in a classroom or similar place devoted to instruction, unless, in the case of a motion picture or other audiovisual work, the performance, or the display of individual images, is given by means of a copy that was not lawfully made under this title, and that the person responsible for the performance knew or had reason to believe was not lawfully made; Public performance where it meets the above provision is acceptable.
 Thus, students who are using a performance assigned for a class may use the performance in the carrels provided for individual viewing, or a small group of students from the same class may use the performance together in a group study room.

 In addition to section 110, public performance or display of a copyrighted work must fall within the fair use guidelines listed above.
 Thus, entertainment-oriented recordings that are not assigned as a part of course study may not be viewed within the library, but must be checked out and viewed in the patron's private quarters instead.
 The library will never publicly perform a work for a group of people not enrolled in a course for which the work is assigned.
 The library will never charge admission to perform a work to any group, without first clearing the necessary rights.
-Rights for programs which the library lends to the Media Center to be broadcast on the closed-circuit campus television network are cleared by the Media Center, and fair use and performance guidelines are observed where applicable.
+Rights for programs which the library lends to the Media Center to be streamed online are cleared by the Media Center, and fair use and performance guidelines are observed where applicable.

 Reproductions for Persons With Disabilities

 Limitations on Exclusive Rights: reproduction for blind or other people with disabilities.

 This provision, found in section 121 of the Copyright Act, 17 U.S.C., States that: